sambergo/ChatLeevi/README.md

 # ChatLeevi

-ChatLeevi is a React Native chatbot app powered by OpenAI's GPT-3.5.
+ChatLeevi is a React Native chatbot app powered by OpenAI's GPT models.
 Currently in english and finnish.

 ![image](./img/app.jpeg)